awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`

-The following data is returned in JSON format by the service\.
+The body of the response from Amazon Transcribe is binary data in event stream encoding\.
+Once the binary data is decoded, the content is a JSON object that contains the following information\.

  ** [TranscriptResultStream](#API_streaming_StartStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-response-TranscriptResultStream"></a>
 Represents the stream of transcription events from Amazon Transcribe to your application\.
-For more information, see [Amazon Transcribe Streaming Format](streaming-format.md)\.
+For more information, see [Using Amazon Transcribe Streaming With HTTP/2](how-streaming.md)\.
 Type: [TranscriptResultStream](API_streaming_TranscriptResultStream.md) object

 ## Errors<a name="API_streaming_StartStreamTranscription_Errors"></a>